 Start Thinking about Rehab

 At this point, you should try to identify what their addiction is and start looking at treatment options.
-You should look at both inpatient and outpatient treatment.
+The residential alcohol & drug treatment programme is now available at Abbeycare’s Scottish clinic in Erskine.
+You should look at both inpatient and outpatient treatment like the miami drug rehab.
 Try to take their personality and severity of their addiction into consideration.

 For instance, if they struggle with discipline, then outpatient rehab might not be the best option for them.
 Make sure that you ask as many questions as possible and find out how the program works.
 You should also ask if you can talk with people who went through the program.
 You’ll then be able to present your family member with a variety of options, but make sure that they’re varied to increase the chances that they’ll find at least one interesting.